krazykira/VidEffects/README.md

  ```

-- Incase of any confusion, checkout the [SamplePlayerActivity](https://github.com/krazykira/VidEffects/blob/master/app/src/main/java/com/videffects/sample/SamplePlayerActivity.java) for a complete example on how to apply different `Effects` on your videos.
+- Incase of any confusion, check the file [SamplePlayerActivity](https://github.com/krazykira/VidEffects/blob/master/app/src/main/java/com/videffects/sample/view/SamplePlayerActivity.java) for a complete example on how to apply different `Effects` on your videos.
+- For Advance implementation and saving Filters, check the file [VideoActivity](https://github.com/krazykira/VidEffects/blob/master/app/src/main/java/com/videffects/sample/view/VideoActivity.kt)

 ## See it in working